Hopeuche360/Hopeuche360/README.md

 - 🔭 I’m working on the next big thing
 - 🌱 I’m currently volunteering at Black Woman Can and I absolutely love it.
-- 💬 Ask me about Animes
+- 💬 Let's talk about code and animes
 - 📫 How to reach me: hopechijuka@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm an unserious serious fellow